 Protecting your plants from cold and pests is great.
 However, leaving them covered all day can overheat them, doing more harm than good.
 There are certain situations when you can leave plants covered all day – but when?

-In some cases, leaving a row cover on your plants all day may be the only way to protect them from aggressive pests or strong sunlight during the height of summer.
+Of course, there are times when leaving a row cover on your plants all day may be the only way to protect them from aggressive pests or strong sunlight during the height of summer.

 In this article, we’ll look at some of the ways you can cover plants, and when you might use each method.
 We’ll also talk about when to cover and uncover plants, and what to avoid doing.